-You will get an mRNA vaccine for any booster or additional doses.
-If you cannot get or do not want an mRNA vaccine, you can get the AstraZeneca/COVISHIELD vaccine.
+If you cannot get or do not want an mRNA vaccine, you can get the AstraZeneca/COVISHIELD vaccine if you are age 18 years or older.

-The Pfizer-BioNTech and Moderna vaccines are licensed for booster doses for people age 18 years or older who get their booster dose no sooner than 6 months after they have completed their primary series.
+The mRNA vaccines are licensed for booster doses for people age 18 years or older who completed their primary series at least 6 months ago.
 In other cases, the vaccine is not licensed for more than 2 doses.
 But vaccine experts support this in certain situations.
 This is called "off-label use."